 Working in shifts is horrible...
 Sometimes early in the morning, sometimes late into the evening, sometimes all night...
 But when it comes to a scientific project, working in shifts is a good idea.
-Actually, working in shifts helps define clear work packages.
+Actually, working in shifts helps define clear work plans.

-Such work packages are a good idea for the bachelor’s, master’s or doctoral thesis.
+Such work plans are a good idea for the bachelor’s, master’s or doctoral thesis.
 These can then be worked off nicely one after the other.
 So much for the theory...
 In order to make sure that working in shifts works well and that night shifts are not necessary as you get closer to the due date, check out our tips for planning your shifts here.

 When working on the thesis, plan the shifts for only 2 hours each

-Organize your shifts in two hour increments.
+Organize your shifts in two hour slots.
 Normally shifts last a third, half or a whole day.
 But the thesis is not a normal project... two hours will force you to work until you reach your stopping point.

 A two-hour shift can be well dedicated to one work package of the thesis.
 This will help you get into a flow, a working rhythm, and bring you closer and closer to the goal of the thesis, the finished text.